A generalization of Kronecker's first limit formula to GL(n): Introduction

-The classical Kronecker limit formula for Eisenstein series can be used to give the polar and constant terms of the Laurent series expansion of the zeta function of a quadratic imaginary field (due to Kronecker) and of a real quadratic field (due to Hecke).
-Similarly, our generalization of the Kronecker limit formula for Eisenstein series can be used to give the polar and constant terms of the Laurent series expansion of the zeta function of any number field.
-We briefly indicate how that can be done (this was already done for cubic fields in~\cite{efrat}).
+The classical Kronecker limit formula has several applications (see, e.g., \cite{siegel:adv}); many of these generalize to give applications of our generalization of the limit formula.
+In this article, we shall limit ourselves to one application: in Section~\ref{sec:zeta}, we a formula analogous to~(\ref{eqn:hecke}) for the polar and constant terms of the Laurent series of the partial or Dedekind zeta function for any number field: see Theorem~\ref{thm:zeta} (as mentioned earlier, this was already done for cubic fields in~\cite{efrat}).